Personality and Learning Styles

 Those of us educating young children tend to use the vocabulary of learning styles, though current research seems to be showing that most of the learning styles rhetoric is bunk.

 Still, we do know that children are different.
 We know that there are different modes of and avenues for learning.
 There is value in reading, in hearing, and in doing.
 It turns out that personality and learning styles intersect, or, more accurately, personality steps in where learning styles falls short.

 I believe that some of what people are describing when they speak about different learning styles can be tied back to personality.
 In fact, Isabel Briggs Myers has an entire chapter in her 1980 book, Gifts Differing titled “Learning Styles” as well as another chapter called “Type and Early Learning” (all quotes in this post are from this book).

-In the midst of the see-and-say fad, Myers includes in her book on personality a defense of phonics and why phonics instruction works for all types, but how see-and-say only works for a select few types (hence, there are examples of it working that are valid, but they don’t prove it’s a valid method).
+In the midst of the see-and-say reading fad, Myers includes in her book on personality a defense of phonics and why phonics instruction works for all types, but how see-and-say only works for a select few types (hence, there are examples of it working that are valid, but they don’t prove it’s a valid method).
 Ns can spot patterns without realizing it, but Ss tend to need to know rules before they can figure something out.
 ESxx types, she says, are the students who struggle in early education and the ones who usually do not test well, because testing relies on mental speed and trusting your gut – something that typically comes naturally to INxx types, can be learned by other N and I types, but generally not by ESxx, who always want to double check and make sure before marking an answer.
 Personality and learning styles, then, are related.